aviguptatx/avig/content/posts/website-setup.md

     Remove `draft: true` from the resulting file so that hugo will publish it during the build step.

-4. Create a GitHub repository and push your local repo

-    [Create a new repository on GitHub](https://github.com/new) and then push to it:
+4. [Create a new repo on GitHub](https://github.com/new) and push your local repo

     ```
     git remote add origin git@github.com:aviguptatx/avig.git
     git add .